frejs/fre/docs/README.md

-**Fre** is a Tiny Javascript framework with Fiber.
-It implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and Suspense.
+**Fre** is a Tiny Javascript framework with Fiber, It implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and Suspense.

 It also has a better reconciliation algorithm, which traverses from both ends with O (n) complexity, and supports keyed.